NickStrupat/EntityFramework.Triggers/README.md

 ## Basic usage

 To use triggers on your entities, simply have your DbContext inherit from `DbContextWithTriggers`.
-If you can't change your DbContext inheritance chain, you simply need to override your `SaveChanges...` as demonstrated (below)[#manual-overriding-to-enable-triggers]
+If you can't change your DbContext inheritance chain, you simply need to override your `SaveChanges...` as demonstrated [below](#manual-overriding-to-enable-triggers)

 ```csharp
 public abstract class Trackable {